JetRunner/BERT-of-Theseus/glue_script/README.md

 It helps you prepare your submission to [GLUE Leaderboard](https://gluebenchmark.com/).

-If you find this script helpful, please consider cite our paper:
+If you find this script helpful, please kindly consider citing our paper:

 ```bibtex
 @misc{xu2020bertoftheseus,